West Virginia Truck Accident Lawyer

 Exchange Information

 It is important to exchange information with the other driver.
 This includes your name, contact information, insurance information, and license plate number.
 Make sure that you write down any other relevant details such as the make, model, and color of the other vehicle.
 Additionally, you should collect contact information from any witnesses or passengers who may have seen the accident.
-This can help you later if you need to prove that you were not at fault for the accident with the help of a West Virginia truck accident lawyer.
+This can help you later if you need to prove that you were not at fault for the accident..
 Be sure to be polite when exchanging information with the other driver and do not admit any fault.

 Seek Medical Attention